 For Market Exchange Transaction Part B, BPA will take receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, consistent with section 4.3.3.1.2 of Exhibit F.

 This Agreement covers the Federal Columbia River Power System resource serving the portion of «Customer Name»’s Above-CHWM Load associated with the Market Exchange.
-For purposes of designating a Network Resource in «Customer Name»’s NT agreement with BPA Transmission Services, «Customer Name» shall neither forecast nor designate in such contract the associated delivery schedule, from the Market Exchange Transaction A above, since that delivery schedule is not going to be used to serve «Customer Name»’s Above-CHWM Load for purposes of the NT agreement.
+For purposes of designating a Network Resource in «Customer Name»’s BPA Network Integration Transmission Service Agreement (BPA NT Agreement) with Transmission Services, «Customer Name» shall neither forecast nor designate in such contract the associated delivery schedule, from the Market Exchange Transaction A above, since that delivery schedule is not going to be used to serve «Customer Name»’s Above-CHWM Load for purposes of its BPA NT Agreement with Transmission Services.

 «#».3 Market Exchange Transaction Part C